dejongyeong/nlp-web-app/README.md

 Analyse and predict the sentiment of user defined inputs using Python Django, ReactJS and APIs.

-*P.S: This is an extension/improvement of my Bachelor Degree Final Year Project: [Sentiment Analysis Approach for Reputation Evaluation](https://github.com/dejongyeong/sentiment-analysis)*
+_P.S: This is an extension/improvement/additional features of my Bachelor Degree Final Year Project: [Sentiment Analysis Approach for Reputation Evaluation](https://github.com/dejongyeong/sentiment-analysis).
+This iteration uses TensorFlow and some pre-processing methods, e.g., html tags cleaning, to lowercase, digits removal, expand contractions, etc. before model training._

 ### **Technology**